replicatedhq/replicated-docs/docs/intro-replicated.md

 ### App Manager

 The Replicated app manager is the underlying technology that installs and manages applications on a Kubernetes cluster.
 It also installs the Replicated admin console and provides preflight and support bundle functionality from the Troubleshoot open source project.
-For more information about preflight checks and support bundles, see [Configuring Preflight Checks and Support Bundles](preflight-support-bundle-creating) in the Replicated documentation and the [Troubleshoot repository](https://github.com/replicatedhq/troubleshoot) in GitHub.
+For more information about preflight checks and support bundles, see [Configuring Preflight Checks and Support Bundles](preflight-support-bundle-creating).
+For more information about the Troubleshoot open source project, see the [Troubleshoot repository](https://github.com/replicatedhq/troubleshoot) in GitHub.

 The app manager deploys applications securely to the following Kubernetes cluster environments: